paul-g/brabble/performance-aware-programming/lecture3.md

 * We can _reasonably expect_ our interchanged version to be a few times faster than the naive version

 ## Matrix Multiply -- Other Cache Model

 * We'll ignore L2 for now

 * What about LL cache?
-    * The cache is quite is quite large (3 MB on my machine, could be up to 20 - 40 MB on server class processors)
+    * The cache is quite large (3 MB on my machine)
+    * But our benchmark is even larger:
-    * Our benchmark is rather small (3, 1024 x 1024 double matrices, = 12 MB)
+        * 3, 1024 x 1024, double precision matrices = 12 MB
-    * In the LL cache
-    *
-    * We should have _very few misses_
+    * So what should we expect?

 ## Observing Cache Performance